History

 Rectors

 In the recent past the Städelschule has been influenced by its rectors: Raimer Jochims, Peter Kubelka, Kasper König, Daniel Birnbaum, Nikolaus Hirsch and Philippe Pirotte.
 Under the rectorship of Raimer Jochims, in the mid 1970s, the school published its first statute, that empowered all professors, teachers, the electoral bodies as well as the student representatives to cast votes in important decisions.
 This statute is still in effect today.
 Peter Kubelka introduced film and cooking classes at the Städelschule, hereby establishing a tradition maintained in form of a student-run ‘film kitchen’ as well as in the Mensa, the Städelschule’s canteen.
 At the suggestion of Peter Kubelka and Thomas Bayrle, Kasper König was the first curator to be appointed rector of the Städelschule.
 In 1987 he initiated the Kunsthalle Portikus and together with Peter Weibel founded the Institute of New Media as well as created the class for interdisciplinary art.
 Kasper König also engaged Christa Näher as professor of painting, the first woman to join the faculty.
 Appointed in the early 2000s, Daniel Birnbaum embedded the Städelschule within international networks of contemporary art.
 During his tenure, the artists Judith Hopf, Simon Starling and Willem de Rooij were appointed professors at the Städelschule.
 Nikolaus Hirsch developed long-term strategies to safeguard the Städelschule’s future.
 In this period, the school saw the appendment of Peter Fischli and Amy Sillman.
 Philippe Pirotte maintained these ideas and positioned the Städelschule in current global discourses.
 Under his direction, Haegue Yang and Hassan Khan became professors at the Städelschule.
-Since 2020, Yasmil Raymond has been rector of the Städelschule.
-This is the first time in its more than 200-year history that the school is led by a woman.
+From 2020 to 2024, Yasmil Raymond was Rector of the Städelschule, making her the first woman to head the school in its 200-year history.

 Literature on the history of Städelschule